thalescpl-io/ciphertrust-manager-prometheus-grafana-example/README.md

 - CipherTrust Manager HTTP Traffic

-  This dashbaord shows statistics about the HTTP API such as the numbers of requests per second per API and the average response time.
+  This dashboard shows statistics about the HTTP API such as the numbers of requests per second per API and the average response time.
 It also for example shows the number of HTTP 500 errors.

+- CipherTrust Manager Host

+  This dashboard shows statistics about the host operating system with information such as the CPU usage, memory usage and disk usage.

 - CipherTrust Manager Services

-  This dashbaord shows statistics about the various services running inside the appliance with information such as the CPU usage and memory usage.
+  This dashboard shows statistics about the various services running inside the appliance with information such as the CPU usage and memory usage.

+- CipherTrust Manager NAE

+  This dashboard shows statistics about the NAE protocol with information such as response time and processing time.

 - CipherTrust Manager Developer

-  This dashbaord shows statistics various statistics more targeted for developers with deep knowledge about the inner details of the product.
+  This dashboard shows statistics various statistics more targeted for developers with deep knowledge about the inner details of the product.